LMauricius/ChakraL-experiment/README.md

         * ctre - Awesome compile-time regex library by hanickadot, https://github.com/hanickadot/compile-time-regular-expressions
 * Examples - ChakraL code examples and ideas
 * Tools - Random useful scripts for designing

+# Language documentation
+The documentation is part of this repo.
+It can be built by running the `compile.py` script inside the Docs directory.
+The current documentation can be viewed using [Github's htmlpreview](https://htmlpreview.github.io/?https://github.com/LMauricius/ChakraL-experiment/blob/main/Docs/html/introduction.html)

 # Building from source
 This project uses CMake for building the sources.
 To compile the compiler, position yourself inside the Compiler/ directory, create the build/ directory, position yourself inside the build directory, and then run the following: